collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_1_ACB_IPACK_OFIA.md

 > **Educational Use Only – Not a Clinical Guideline**
 > - All doses represent **typical adult ranges** and must be individualized.
 > - Pathway selection remains **attending-dependent**.
 > - Frail, elderly, OSA, cardiac, or renal/hepatic-impaired patients require tailored dosing.
+> - This protocol intentionally uses **conservative guardrails** to reduce misuse risk.

 ---